 One of the main goals in live fish transportation is to yield low mortality rate, and therefore, the fish must be fainted.
 Immotilization is necessarily done that the fish metabolism activity is in basal condition.
 At very low respiration and metabolism rate, the fish can be transported in long duration at low mortality rate.
-There are several immotilization techniques, such as the use of low temperature or the use of natural or artificial anti-metabolite 22.
+There are several immotilization techniques, such as the use of low temperature or the use of natural or artificial anti-metabolite (Wijayanti et al., 2011).

-Before storing, the fish is previously wrapped with paper to avoid the fish mouth filled with the media material 17.
+Before storing, the fish is previously wrapped with paper to avoid the fish mouth filled with the media material (Suwetja et al., 1993).
 The wrapped fish is then placed and set in the styrofoam containing cool sawdust of 10-15°C. The fish placement is done in layers, media-fish-media etc., and the top layer is media.
 The media thickness is more or less 2-3 cm.
-To maintain the temperature stability, the Styrofoam is filled some ice cube18.
+To maintain the temperature stability, the Styrofoam is filled some ice cube (Suwetja and Pongoh, 2000).

-Re-awaking carp after fainted and stored can be done by returning the fish into a sufficiently aerated tank at their habitat temperature, 25-27°C. The survival of live fish packed in unconscious condition is affected by initial condition of the fish, fainting temperature, fish origin, and shocks from overlapping at the lower levelthat causes fish mortality during the transportation^{9,19}.
+Re-awaking carp after fainted and stored can be done by returning the fish into a sufficiently aerated tank at their habitat temperature, 25-27°C. The survival of live fish packed in unconscious condition is affected by initial condition of the fish, fainting temperature, fish origin, and shocks from overlapping at the lower level that causes fish mortality during the transportation (Hjeltnes et al., 2008; Suwetja et al., 2012).

-Live fish transportation was basically aimed to maintain the fish survival during the transportation reaching the target location.
+Rinto (2012), Miranti (2011), Junianto (2003), Amend et al., (1982), Berka (1986), and Gomes et al. (2003) also supported that live fish transportation was basically aimed to maintain the fish survival during the transportation reaching the target location.
 Close distance transportation does not need specific treatment, but long distance transportation requires particular treatments to maintain the fish survivorship.
 Therefore, an appropriate live fish transportation technology following the commodity and condition requirements is needed.
-Basically, there are two live fish transportation methods, the use of water as media called wet system and the use of media without water called dry system ^{1,3,6,11,13,14}.
+Basically, there are two live fish transportation methods, the use of water as media called wet system and the use of dry system (media without water).

 The principle of live fish handling is maintaining the fish survivorship as maximum as possible up to accepted by the consumer.
-For this, there are several handling phases, pre-transport, transport, and post-transport handlings.
-Closed transportation will yield CO_2 accumulationand pH decline^{4,7,12}.
+For this, there are several handling phases, pre-transport, transport, and placetransport handlings.
+Closed transportation will yield CO2 accumulation and pH decline (Grottum et al., 1997; King, 2009; Farrell et al., 2010).

-Material and Methods
+2. Material and Methods

-Fainting media used low temperature of 8°C and/ow temperature of 8°C added with 0.02% of clove oil.
+Fainting media used low temperature of 8°C and low temperature of 8°C added with 0.02% of clove oil.
 Storing media employed rice husk.
 Sawdust was not used as storing media because it has hazardous material for fish.
 The ice cube placed in a storing box was 1.8 kg.
 The fish were held for 8 hours and observed every 2 hours.
-Holding time treatments were 0, 2, 4, 6, and 8 hours with 2 replications.Parametersrecorded were fainting rate time^{16,21}, reawaking time^{10,21}, andfish mortality^{2,21}.
+Holding time treatments were 2, 4, 6, and 8 hours with 2 replications.
+Parameters recorded were fainting rate time (Septiarusli et al., 2012, and Suwetja, et al., 2016), reawaking time (Anggriani et al., 2014, and Suwetja., et al., 2016), and fish mortality (Jailani, 2000, and Suwetja, et al., 2016).

-Statistical Analysis
+3. Statistical Analysis